How Much Does It Cost To Have Your Roof Cleaned?

 Whatever material your roof is made of, it should be designed to last upwards of 20 years.
-As a homeowner, you should make the extra effort to ensure that your roof surpasses its estimated lifespan by cleaning and maintaining it over time.
-While many people choose to rent a pressure washer and tackle the job on their own, it can be a time-consuming and potentially risky job.
-In most cases, it is best to hire a professional roof cleaner who has experience and can complete the project safely.
-Discover more about the anticipated cost of professional roof cleaning in your area.
+To make sure your roof lasts for decades, you should make the extra effort to maintain it over time.
+While many people choose to rent a pressure washer and tackle the job on their own, it can be a time-consuming and potentially a dangerous job.
+Taking the time and money to clean your roof could help save you money from future damages or leaks.

 National Clean a Roof Costs

 Enter your zip code to see specific costs in your area.

 We are still gathering data for this location.
 Try changing location above or choose another project.

 |Average Range||$319 to $432|

 How do we get this data?
 This info is based on 2827 cost profiles, as reported by ImproveNet members.